A reader in the UK who grew up hearing the word adaption used in reference to radio and television programs based on books wonders,

 Bottom line: Some writers in the English-speaking world continue to use adaption as an alternative spelling of adaptation, but adaptation is the preferred standard form.

-4 Responses to “Adaption vs. Adaptation”
+4 thoughts on “Adaption vs. Adaptation”

 Well, wherever that “reader” grew up, it certainly wasn’t in the UK, where “adaptation” is so overwhelmingly the norm and “adaption” so disappearingly tiny that people would instinctively (having first had their teeth set on edge) want to correct anyone who locally ventured to say or write “adaption”.
 The only time one hears or sees that used in the UK is in US English (by some but not all USE users) (and certainly not Australia or South African English).

 The fact that there is no verb “adaptate” is thin and unconvincing evidence for “adaption”.
 There are no verbs convocate, experimentate, examinate, deprivate, or representate, either.
 The questioner might be asked to explainate why he would expectate such a requirement.

 Try the terms adaptation and adaption in biology.
 I prefer the first.

 Ducks have the adaptation of having webbed feet, and wabbits have the adaptation of having long ears.

 It’s NOT a thin piece of evidence.
 Out of the examples you gave, only ‘experiment’ and ‘expect’ are proper counters, as they alone are verbs ending in -t.
 The question is whether or not to add an extra syllable in the noun form of such verbs.
 The answer depends on the case, and CAN be ‘no’.
 Case in point: adoption (which became standard, rather than ‘adoptation’).
 I’d point out more examples but it’s better that you think for yourself.